decentralized-identity/universal-resolver/docs/driver-development.md

 New contributions are submitted as Pull Requests to the [main repository](https://github.com/decentralized-identity/universal-resolver).
 Since the Universal Resolver runs as a set of modular virtual containers, your implementation is expected to be well-documented, tested, and working before you submit a PR.

 In order to contribute a driver to the Universal Resolver, the driver must be published in a few different ways.
 As mentioned, all drivers are open-source and use permissive licensing.
 You may choose to publish your code at the [Decentralized Identity Foundation](https://github.com/decentralized-identity/universal-resolver/tree/master/drivers) or on another publicly available site (note: if hosting your code outside of the main repo, please provide a link).
-In addition, your Docker image must be published on [Dockerhub](https://hub.docker.com/) with version tags to allow configuration of your driver.
-Ideally, the same Dockerhub image is kept up-to-date to preserve versioning history.
+In addition, your Docker image must be published on [Docker Hub](https://hub.docker.com/) with version tags to allow configuration of your driver.
+Ideally, the same Docker Hub image is kept up-to-date to preserve versioning history.

 The documentation should be clear enough to explain how to run your driver, how to debug it, and how to update the driver over time.
 There are several items that need to be documented upon contribution of your new driver.
 I
 Make sure you include the following in your PR: